The 10 Best Hocking Hills (Easy, Moderate & Hard Hikes)

 Don’t miss out on this lovely waterfall during your visit to Cedar Falls.
 This seasonal waterfall can be found behind a large boulder, making it “hidden.”
 It is only 50 yards from Cedar Falls.

 Located no more than 50 yards from Cedar Falls, Hidden Falls is a nice bonus while visiting that waterfall.
 The somewhat seasonal waterfall is tucked away behind a large boulder, making it “hidden” from view.
 You can find the waterfall by venturing on the well-traveled dirt path by a marked tree stump.
-Visit after a period of rain or in the spring for a beautiful hidden waterfall.
+Visit after a rainstorm or in spring for a beautiful hidden waterfall.

 Big Spring Hollow Falls

 Deemed the highest waterfall in Hocking Hills, Big Spring Hollow Falls can be tricky to access.
-The trailhead is located on Big Pine Road and east of route 374.
-Located on the south side of the road is a pull off.
-There are is a path for the trailhead and a trail for the rappelling area!
+The trailhead is located on Big Pine Road and east of Route 374.
+A pull-off is located on the south side of the road.
+There is a path for the trailhead and a trail for the rappelling area!
 Ensure you are on the correct way.

 Once on the trail, head towards the hills, cross a small footbridge, and there will be a trail on your right.
-Keep in mind that the trail follows the base of the cliffs, with lots of up and downs.
-You will quickly pass a seasonal waterfall, which could be dried up.
+Keep in mind that the trail follows the base of the cliffs, with lots of ups and downs.
+You will quickly pass a seasonal waterfall, which may be dry.
 After about a 1/2 mile, you will reach the big falls.

 More Great Hocking Hills Hiking Trails